RetailRocket/Interval/README.md

 # Interval

 Generic library of types to describe interval of any points that can be compared to eachother.
 The library is as small as possible to be useful.
-I've created it to use in my own implimentation of [Iterval Centered Tree] (https://github.com/RetailRocket/CenteredIntervalTree).
+I've created it to use in my own implimentation of [Iterval Centered Tree](https://github.com/RetailRocket/CenteredIntervalTree).
 To do it I was need a couple of additional operation which I've implemented in external library of [Interval Operations](https://github.com/RetailRocket/Interval.Operations) on purpose to keep this library clear.

 ## Description ###